 Gavin Davenport sang Ratcliffe Highway in 2010 on his Hallamshire Traditions CD Brief Lives.

 Danny Spooner sang Ratcliffe Highway on his 2014 CD Sailor's Consolation.
 He noted:

 In the nineteenth century Ratcliffe Highway was one of the toughest and [most] dangerous streets in East London.
 Running along the Lower and Upper Pool it was a place where sailor Jack could find all the excitement he required.
 Dives, dens, pimps and whores were ready to supply his needs and help him forget his last trip.
 Then, when his money was all gone, crimps (shanghai merchants) could always find him a ship and get him to sea again.

-Kate Locksley sang Ratcliffe Highway in 2016 on Night Fall's EP The Night Watch.
+Kate Locksley sang Ratcliffe Highway in 2016 on Night Fall's EP Night Fall.
 They noted on their website: